-Key components of the TIGER OPTICS CRDS System are shown in Figure 4.
-Our CRDS works by tuning laser light to a unique molecular fingerprint of the sample species.
+All Tiger Optics instruments are based on CRDS.
+The key components of the CRDS system are shown in Figure 4.
+CRDS works by tuning laser light to a unique molecular fingerprint of the sample species.
 By measuring the time it takes the light to decay or "ring-down", you receive an accurate molecular count in milliseconds.
-The time of light decay, in essence, provides an exact, non-contact and rapid means to measure contaminants.
+The time of light decay, in essence, provides an exact, non-invasive, and rapid means to detect contaminants.